Atessa, Province of Chieti, Abruzzo

 In its territory there are traces of pre-Roman settlements, though the present name is mentioned for the first time in the 10th century AD.
 The most important feudal lords were the Colonna family.
 In recent decades the area has undergone major changes as a result of a massive industrialization, mainly along the Sangro valley.

-- Chiesa di S. Leucio, with three ogival portals and a rose window of the fourteenth century, with interesting wooden baroque furnishings and, in the sacristy, a silver monstrance by Nicola da Guardiagrele
+- The church of San Leucio, with three ogival portals and a rose window of the fourteenth century, with interesting wooden baroque furnishings and, in the sacristy, a silver monstrance by Nicola da Guardiagrele

-- the Church of St. Domenico, with a beautiful 17th-century portal
+- The church of San Domenico, with a beautiful 17th-century portal.

 - Good Friday: Procession of the Dead Christ.